davidc6/exploring_rust/code-samples/README.md

 - **Closures** - functional like construct that you can store in a variable
 - **Iterators** - a style of processing series of elements

+## Function

+- Not putting a semicolon means this is what's returned from the function

 ### Misc